vishruth555/vishtop/readme.md

-# atop
+# vishtop

-atop is a CLI tool that provides a summarized graph UI of your system performance directly in your terminal.
+vishtop is a CLI tool that provides a summarized graph UI of your system performance directly in your terminal.

 ## Features
 - Real-time, terminal-based graphical display of CPU and memory usage